-It goes further.
-Doing things for yourself has a big psychological benefit.
+Doing things for yourself has also has big psychological benefits.
 It shows you that you actually can do these things for yourself and improves your self-worth.
 It increases your skill set.
 It often gets you moving and applying your mind and your body together in a task.
 These are all enormous benefits that aren’t derived from simply throwing cash at a problem.

 In the end, the personal and financial benefits of doing things yourself add up to an enormous benefit for the time you invest in it.
 The next time you have something that you could do yourself that you’re about to pay someone else to take care of, step back and ask yourself if this is really the best move for you.